WebAssembly/component-model/design/mvp/CanonicalABI.md

 The `MAX_STRING_BYTE_LENGTH` constant ensures that the high bit of a string's number of code units is never set, keeping it clear for `UTF16_TAG`.

-Since this byte length of a string depends on the encoding, we estimate the worst case length across all encodings when loading the string and trap if the maximum length might be exceeded.
-Generally the worst case length comes from encoding in UTF-16 where byte length could be twice the number of code units.
+Since this byte length of a string depends on the encoding, we additionally restrict the total code units to `MAX_STRING_CODE_UNITS = (1 << 28) - 1` when loading a string to ensure that it won't exceed the maximum byte length when converted to a different encoding.
+The worst case inflation for string length comes in `store_utf16_to_utf8` which may result in 3 bytes per code unit in the original encoding, so this limit is low enough to keep strings within the maximum length.
-But if the original encoding was UTF-16 the byte length may be up to 3 times the number of code units when encoding in UTF-8 if there are code points at 2^7 or higher.
 ```python
 String = tuple[str, str, int]